tamiratB/heat-stress-forecast-tool/README.md

 - **ICPAC** IGAD Climate Prediction and Applications Centre for developing and maintaining the heat-stress forecast system.
 - **CLARE** This work was carried out with financial support from the UK Government's Foreign, Commonwealth & Development Office and the International Development Research Centre, Ottawa, Canada as part of the Climate Adaptation and Resilience Program (CLARE).
-- **PASSAGE** This output is part of the PASSAGE Project, funded as part of CLARE"
+- **PASSAGE** This output is part of the PASSAGE Project, funded as part of CLARE.
 - **ECMWF** for providing open-access real-time forecast data.

 ## Contact